DMMP0/BDT/0. Source Layer/readme.md

    - questura country;
    - if bankruptcy was declared;
    - whether it was fraudolent
-   - inscred;
+   - insolvency credit;
    - investigation;
    - accused;
    - condemned;
-   - civ pass
+   - passive actor in civil trial

 You can expect the script to generate ~ 197 reports every ~7 seconds (for a total of 3.2 MB).